openworm/sibernetic/README.md

 Run simulation from configuration file
 --------------
 All configuration is stored in ./configuration folder there are two demo configuration demo1 and demo2 (demo1 is using as default demonstarative configuration).
 You can switch between two demo configurations directly inside the working Sibernetic - just push button '1' or '2' respectively.
-For run your configuration put you're configuration file into configuration folder and run Sibernetic with key
+For run your configuration put you're configuration file into configuration folder and run Sibernetic with key.
 ```
 ./Release/Sibernetic -f <configuration_file_name>.
 ```